lakshita1212/HackPrinceton/README.md

 SafePath integrates multiple smart features to provide a robust elderly care solution:

-### Google Gemini AI Chatbot
-Acts as a virtual assistant for:
-- Friendly conversation and companionship
-- Setting reminders
-- Answering questions in a natural and supportive way

 ### Geofencing Alerts
 - Notifies caretakers in real-time when the elderly person crosses predefined safe zones.
 - Ensures rapid response if wandering occurs.